addy-dclxvi/debian-bspwm-dotfiles/README.md

 Due to lack of documentation.
 And not every Arch Wiki guide can be applied on Debian because different package manager, package names, package versions (package versions in Debian mostly too old), different installation method, etc.

-- My screen resolution is only 1366x768
+- My screen resolution is only 1366x768, probaby everything will looks so small if this configurations applied in a larger screen resolution.
+- I set Bspwm to disable the gaps when only one window is opened.
+Because screen space is important.

 ## Keybinds
 I use mouse a lot.
 So, I try to make my configurations comfortable to use on both